J-R-Oliver/york-inquirer-back-end/README.md

 This project reads the following environment variables:

+- DATABASE_URL (Provided by Heroku in the production environment)
-- DB_URL (In production this is a connection string)
+- DB_URL
 - DB_USER
 - DB_PASSWORD
 - NODE_ENV
+- PORT

 Please provide the necessary connection details for your Postgres instance.